Welcome to a case study about how I created the industry’s first sports betting Snapchat community for SportsbookReview.com.

 I’ll let the responses sent in from the community about what they liked about the Snapchat account do the talking as well.

 Another area in which I helped Sportsbook Review was with Instagram strategy.

 In the matter of one month (from the end of March 17 to the end of April 17) the channel saw significant organic growth.
 Followers increased by 34%, impressions increased by 63%, reach increased by 25%, and profile views increased by 503%.

 The key was posting higher quality content more often, with an emphasis on creating videos specific to the platform.
 Sportsbook Review runs numerous sports betting shows per day so at the end of the show the hosts would tape an Instagram only segment where they would give picks and insight exclusive to that channel.
 That way there was incentive for fans to follow the channel and content was fresh.

 At the end of the day it is all about creating a community of passionate, engaged fans who love what you do.
 When you provide value and give them a reason to look forward to hearing from you then they become more brand loyal, will tell others (word of mouth), and your brand will grow.

 Increase Awareness + Engagement = Results.

-Talk to us ASAP about how we can help your brand grow via Snapchat or creating a social media strategy.
+Talk to us ASAP about how we can help your brand grow via Snapchat, original content, or creating a social media strategy.
 Contact Rob Cressy at email@example.com